Shrine of St Patrick's Tooth: Front

 The row of animal heads between the cross arms and central boss seem to be mice, similar to another row on the Cross of Cong and Manchan's Shrine.
-A row of trefoil arches and patterns separate the upper an lower registers of saints.
+A row of trefoil arches and patterns separate the upper and lower registers of saints.

 Reverse

 The reverse was once as decorated as the front but has suffered far more damaged and losses.
 It is also dominated by a first phase central cross, which unlike the front, does not show Christ.
 The cross is surrounded by four figures also achieved by repoussé and dye-stamping; two in relief and two engraved on silver plates.
 Unlike those on the front, the figures do not have inscribed banners giving their names.
 Thus they can only be described generically as a bishop or abbot holding a crozier (top left), a seated man with an arm raised in blessing (top right), a harper (lower left) and a badly damaged figure with a halo, also holding a crozier (lower right).

 The harpist —who may be either male or female— is usually described as the most noteworthy of the figures, given that it is, along with the 11th century Breac Maodhóg, one of the earliest depictions of a Celtic harp.
 However the panel is badly damaged.
-Positioned on the lower left, they are seated and plays a large, 23-string harp.
+Positioned on the lower left, they are seated and play a large, 23-string harp.
 The instrument is triangular with a carved fore-pillar (the column joining the neck and soundbox), and held in place between the knees and left shoulder.
 The musician, who may represent King David, uses their left hand to play bass and their right to pluck the higher strings.